-From the very beginning of the Buddhist tradition, the reason people have practised its teachings has been through the desire to be happy.
+From the earliest days, the reason people have practised the teachings of Buddhism has been through the desire to be happy.
 It is so simple that it almost sounds shocking.

 What the Buddha discovered about the nature of mind and the world brought him freedom, understanding and complete contentment.
 His teachings share this understanding with us, allowing us to find the same timeless peace and happiness ourselves.

-That is what Buddhism is about – going from a state of suffering, discontent and frustration to a state of happiness.
+That is what Buddhism is about – going from suffering, discontent and frustration to a state of happiness.

 All beings possess Buddha nature